 According to some myths, the defeat of matriarchy came about with the advent of animal husbandry, and the awareness it entails of the connection between sex and procreation.
 Man’s knowledge of his own power to impregnate brought with it the desire and need to control the sexuality of women.
 Woman’s mystery receded.

 Today in South Sudan, women’s lives are still inextricably linked to livestock.
-When men see women, they think about cows.
-Women are valued and exchanged in terms of cattle.
-Wealthy men with large herds marry several women.
+Wealthy men with large herds of cattle marry several women.
 The menfolk of a clan pool their livestock to secure a choice bride for their male relatives.
 If a young woman ‘reveals herself’ to her lover, the only way forward is for her to move in with his family, and for them to send her brothers and uncles some cows.

 The African poet Okot p’Bitek’s great poem, The Defence of Lawino, is about a traditional African woman resisting Western ways.
 It’s written in Acholi, a language spoken by the Acholi people who straddle the border of Uganda and South Sudan.
 The poem’s heroine Lawino describes herself in her youth like this: